PaddlePaddle/PaddleSpeech/README.md

 sh download_lm_en.sh
 sh download_lm_ch.sh
 ```

 If you wish to train your own better language model, please refer to [KenLM](https://github.com/kpu/kenlm) for tutorials.

-Here we provide some tips to show how we prepearing our english and mandarin language models.
+Here we provide some tips to show how we preparing our english and mandarin language models.
+You can take it as a reference when you train your own.

 #### English LM

 The english corpus is from the [Common Crawl Repository](http://commoncrawl.org) and you can download it from [statmt](http://data.statmt.org/ngrams/deduped_en).
 We use part en.00 to train our english languge model.
 There are some preprocessing steps before training:

-  * Characters which not in [A-Za-z0-9\s'] are removed and arabic numbers are converted to english numbers like 1000 to one thousand.
+  * Characters not in \[A-Za-z0-9\s'\] (\s represents whitespace characters) are removed and arabic numbers are converted to english numbers like 1000 to one thousand.
-  * Repeated whitespace are squeezed to one and the beginning whitespace are removed.
-Notice that all transcriptions are lowercase, so all characters are converted to lowercases.
+  * Repeated whitespace characters are squeezed to one and the beginning whitespace characters are removed.
+Notice that all transcriptions are lowercase, so all characters are converted to lowercase.
-  * Top 400000 words by frequency are selected to build the vocabulary and all words not in the vocabulary are replaced with 'UNKNOWNWORD'.
+  * Top 400,000 most frequent words are selected to build the vocabulary and the rest are replaced with 'UNKNOWNWORD'.

 Now the preprocessing is done and we get a clean corpus to train the language model.
-Our released language model are pruned by '0 1 1 1 1'.
-To save disk storage we convert the arpa file to 'trie' binary file with parameters '-a 22 -q 8 -b 8'.
+Our released language model are trained with agruments '-o 5 --prune 0 1 1 1 1'. '-o 5' means the max order of language model is 5. '--prune 0 1 1 1 1' represents count thresholds for each order and more specifically it will prune singletons for orders two and higher.
+To save disk storage we convert the arpa file to 'trie' binary file with arguments '-a 22 -q 8 -b 8'. '-a' represents the maximum number of leading bits of pointers in 'trie' to chop. '-q -b' are quantization parameters for probability and backoff.

 TODO: any other requirements or tips to add?